othorizedshogun/othorizedshogun.github.io/projects/index.md

 **Bike-share User Analytics Case Study**
-To help in creating a new marketing strategy to help convert casual users to subscribers, I analyzed a year’s worth of data on a fictional bike-share company - Cyclistic, with SQL on a PostgreSQL database to understand the differences and similarities in the behaviour of user types.
+To facilitate the development of an effective marketing strategy aimed at converting casual users into subscribers, I conducted an in-depth analysis of one year's worth of data from a fictional bike-share company, Cyclistic.
+Using SQL on a PostgreSQL database, I sought to comprehend the distinctions and similarities in the behavior patterns among different user types.

 ![PostgresSQL](https://img.shields.io/static/v1?style=for-the-badge&message=PostgreSQL&color=4169E1&logo=PostgreSQL&logoColor=FFFFFF&label=)